dancer1325/grafana/docs/sources/alerting/alerting-rules/create-recording-rules/create-data-source-managed-recording-rules.md

     * useful | recording rules
       * Reason:🧠recording rule is evaluated BEFORE any other alert rule🧠

+* ways to create
+  * -- via -- Grafana UI
+  * AUTOMATICALLY | connect data source / has a recording rule

 ## requirements

 - write permission | Prometheus or Loki data source